 Japanese encephalitis causes headache, convulsions, encephalitis and meningitis.
-Severe disease can cause permanent neurological damage.
-About 30% of those with signs of infection will die from the disease.
+Most people will have a mild illness with no or few symptoms but for those with severe disease around 30% can develop permanent neurological problems and around 30% will die from the disease.

 There is no specific treatment available for Japanese encephalitis.